Knotx/knotx/README.md

 - **mock service** listens on port **3000**

 ### Configuration
-Each verticle require JSON configuration with *config* object.
+Each verticle requires JSON configuration with *config* object.
 The configuration consists of the same parameters as previous examples.
-For instance, a configuration JSON for *repository* verticle
+For instance, a configuration JSON for the *repository* verticle could look like this:
 ```json
 {
   "config": {